Recent Comments

 MacLeod Bio

-Jon Walker MacLeod is a Seattle-based lawyer, photographer and writer.
+Jon Walker MacLeod is a Seattle-based writer, photographer and lawyer.
 He enjoys reading, sailing, rowing and, most of all, traveling.

-I have had my passport stamped in more than 50 countries on six continents – Australia remains on my short list – including Hong Kong, China, Tibet, India, Pakistan, Japan, Thailand (between 1980 and 2000, I was North America General Counsel for Thai Airways International), Morocco, Egypt, Jordan, Israel, Palestine, Turkey, Bosnia, Croatia, Russia, Ukraine, most Western European countries, Cuba, Costa Rica, Nicaragua, Bolivia, Brazil, Argentina and Antarctica, and in that way have become a citizen of the world.
+I have had my passport stamped in more than 50 countries on six continents – Australia remains on my short list – including Hong Kong, China, Tibet, India, Pakistan, Japan, Thailand (between 1980 and 2000, I was North America General Counsel for Thai Airways International), Morocco, Egypt, Jordan, Israel, Palestine, Turkey, Bosnia, Croatia, Russia, Ukraine, most Western European countries, Cuba, Brazil, Costa Rica, Nicaragua, Bolivia, Ecuador, Brazil, Argentina, New Zealand and Antarctica, and in that way have become a citizen of the world.

-My travels are waypoints, bright shining beacons, in my life.
-Although I am a relentless reader and every year devour two dozen books, along with the Atlantic, Economist, New Yorker, Guardian, Times of London, NYT and Washington Post, I have gained more insight, more wisdom, on my travels off the beaten path than in all my reading and formal education.
+My travels are way points, bright shining beacons, in my life.
+Although I am a relentless reader and every year devour two dozen books, along with the Atlantic, Economist, New Yorker, Guardian, Times of London, New York Times and Washington Post, I have gained more insights, more wisdom, on my travels off the beaten path than in my reading and formal education.
 The extraneous falls away, exposing kernels of clarity and understanding.

 Crystal Sound – Antarctic Peninsula (2017)